7 Must-Do Valencia Activities

 Tags :

-Although there’s certainly no shortage of things to do on a short trip to Valencia, the trick is to get organized in advance so that the must-do Valencia activities can be as diverse and fun-packed as possible.
+There’s certainly no shortage of things to do on a short trip to Valencia, but the trick is to get organized in advance so that the must-do activities are as diverse and fun-packed as possible.

 We had booked a self-catering apartment in the Campanar district, north-west of the city center.
 As well as enjoying the highly-recommended Science and Nature venues, we also wanted to schedule some lazy downtime around the parks and suburbs in the afternoons and evenings.